 Many of the factors that contribute to sleep apnea can be controlled by lifestyle changes.
 The following lifestyle changes may help reduce the risk and effects of sleep apnea:

-- Maintain a healthy diet and, if overweight, aim to lose weight.
 Individuals who are overweight are more likely to suffer with sleep apnea because the extra tissue and fat around the neck area apply pressure on the airway or tongue.

-- Quit smoking.
 Smoking causes many harmful effects on the lungs and vessels.
 Breathing will be made easier for the patient if they are sure to avoid smoking.

-- Avoid alcohol consumption.
 Drinking alcohol relaxes the muscles of the body, therefore, it can cause the muscles near the throat to relax as well.

 Oftentimes, the way the mouth and throat is structured may mean surgery is the optimal treatment method.
 There are several surgical systems accessible to treat sleep apnea.
 Types of surgeries to treat sleep apnea include: